pu2clr/SI4844/README.md

 ## About the SI4844 Architecture

 The Si4844 is an analog-tuned digital-display AM/FM/SW radio receiver.
 It has an analog-tune while frequency, band, and setero/mono information can be displayed on LCD.
 It works with a I2C protocol that allows a microcontroller send command and receive data.
+Also, with a 100K variable resistor, you can simulate a dial mechanical tuning wheel found in old or traditional receiver.
+In this way, you will be able to offer a look similar to the old radios.

 See more about SI4844 on [BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER](https://www.silabs.com/documents/public/data-sheets/Si4840-44-A10.pdf)